Site 8

 Directions

 From Fresno, take Highway 180 east to the Park Wye.
 Go left and continue on Highway 180 past Grant Grove for 12.25 miles.
-Turn right on Hume Road and continue 3 miles to Y intersection.
-Take the road to the left 0.5 mile to Hume Lake Campground entrance.
+Turn right on Hume Road and continue 3 miles to a Y intersection.
+Take the left fork 0.5 mile to the campground entrance.

 Amenities